nithinth7/plugin-opensmile/README.md

 # Cordova Hello World Plugin

-Simple plugin that create a csv file and store the output of opensmile tool for audio recordings.
+Plugin that create a csv file and store the output of opensmile tool for audio recordings.

-Greeting a user with "Hello, world" is something that could be done in JavaScript.
-This plugin provides a simple example demonstrating how Cordova plugins work.
+This plugin can be used to get live output from oopensmile tool.
+It will create a csv file and store it in the specified location in the device.

 ## Using